miguel-guerrero/antlr4_system_verilog_parser/README.md

 - JDK if using java binding (recommended for speed), otherwise just the JRE

+- ANTLR distribution.
+A copy of the version used for testing is under the bin directory for simplicity of installation.
+It is expected to be copied under /usr/local/lib however it is simple to change the expected path in the scripts if required.

 - Python 3 if using python binding (with pypy3 recommended)

 Python 3.6.5 has been used for testing but is expected that lower